Apache Iceberg™ tables

 A single catalog integration can support one or more Iceberg tables that use the same external catalog.

-To set up a catalog integration, see Configure a catalog integration for Iceberg tables.
+To set up a catalog integration, see Configure a catalog integration.

 Metadata and snapshots